mhus/container-examples-suite/docs/overview.md

 ## Containers

 The containers are based on the latest `alpine` image and are written in `bash`.
 The containers are designed to be simple but useful.
-They are created for multiple architectures (linux/amd64 and linux/arm64/v8) and are available on [Docker Hub](https://hub.docker.com/u/mhus).
+They are created for multiple architectures (linux/amd64 and linux/arm64) and are available on [Docker Hub](https://hub.docker.com/u/mhus).

 ## Releases and Snapshots

 The current snapshot is available as tag `latest` and the releases are tagged with the version number.
 Releases should never change and are immutable.
 Snapshots can be updated and are not immutable.
+The release tags are the date of creation.